Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Returns
    * _none_

-The ZeroVelocity method resets the velocity and angular velocity to zero on the rigidbody attached to the object.
+The ZeroVelocity method resets the velocity and angular velocity to zero on the Rigidbody attached to the Interactable Object.

 #### SaveCurrentState/0